SenthilNayagan/senthilnayagan.net/src/_posts/tech/programming/languages/rust/memory-management/2024-06-12-rust-ownership-and-borrowing/index.md

 int y = &x // can't access x from here; creates dangling reference
 ```

-## Dangling reference

-A dangling reference is a pointer that points to a memory location that has been given to someone else or released (freed).
-If a program (aka *process*) refers to memory that has been released or wiped out, it might crash or cause non-deterministic results.
+{% aside %} **Dangling reference**: A dangling reference is a pointer that points to a memory location that has been given to someone else or released (freed).
+If a program (aka *process*) refers to memory that has been released or wiped out, it might crash or cause non-deterministic results. {% endaside %}

 Having said that, *memory unsafety* is a property of some programming languages that allows programmers to deal with invalid data.
 As a result, memory unsafety introduced a variety of problems that might cause the following major security vulnerabilities: